rphlo/karttapullautin/README.md

     cp bin/las2txt /usr/local/bin/
     ```

+2. If you want to use the shape file drawing step on linux or mac, for the script to work, you will need to install some perl script dependencies:

+    `cpan install GD POSIX Config::Tiny Geo::ShapeFile`

+    GD might require you to install libgd on your system

 ### Converting a LiDAR file
-You can finnaly run perl script with the path to your .LAZ or .XYZ file as argument:
+You can run the rusty-pullauta executable with the path to your .LAZ, .LAS or .XYZ file as argument:
-`perl pullauta L3323H3.laz`
+`rusty-pullauta L3323H3.laz`

 For more advanced usage read the `readme.txt` file.

 ## Development
 Make your changes, if you modify the rust script you must run:

 `cargo build --release`

-Then add the new binary to your $PATH, for example:
+Then copy the executable to your current directory:

-`cp target/release/rusty-pullauta /usr/local/bin/`
+`cp target/release/rusty-pullauta .`